dmbarbour/glas/docs/GlasLangExt.md

 Errors: it's considered a parse error if the parser returns before the end of input, or if a parse error is explicitly emitted.
 There is no distinct 'error' return value.

-### Read Remaining

-Read all remaining input as a binary value.

 ### Input Annotation

 The first pattern is to

-## Overloading Symbols?

-Glas does not support typeful overloading of symbols.